Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Efficient kernel tests using incomplete -statistics

-with radius $R>0$ and smoothness parameter $s>0$.
-This uniform separation rate is the smallest value of $t$ such that for any alternative with $\|p-q\|_2>t$ and $p-q\in\mathcal{S}_d^s(R)$ the probability of type II error of $\Delta_\alpha^\lambda$ can be controlled by $\beta\in(0,1)$.
-Before presenting \Cref{theo:fixed}, we need to introduce more notation unified over the three testing frameworks; we define the integral transform $T_\lambda$ as
+with radius $R>0$ and smoothness parameter $s>0$, where $\widehat f$ denotes the Fourier transform of $f$.
+The uniform separation rate over $\mathcal{S}_d^s(R)$ is the smallest value of $t$ such that, for any alternative with $\|p-q\|_2>t$ and\footnote{We stress that we only assume $p-q\in\mathcal{S}_d^s(R)$ and not $p,q\in\mathcal{S}_d^s(R)$ as considered by \citet{li2019optimality}.
+Viewing $q$ as a perturbed version of $p$, we only require that the perturbation is smooth (\emph{i.e.} lies in a Sobolev ball).} $p-q\in\mathcal{S}_d^s(R)$, the probability of type II error of $\Delta_\alpha^\lambda$ can be controlled by $\beta\in(0,1)$.
+Before presenting \Cref{theo:fixed}, we introduce further notation unified over the three testing frameworks; we define the integral transform $T_\lambda$ as